cyrraz/plothist/docs/advanced/model_examples.rst

 .. image:: ../img/hep_all_comparisons_no_stat_MC_unc.svg
-   :alt: Data/model comparison with all comparisons, no mc uncertainties, stacked plot
+   :alt: Data/model comparison with all comparisons, no model uncertainties, stacked plot
    :width: 500